hso-praktomat/praktomat-checkers/README.md

  However, the directory containing the submission is always writable, regardless of this setting.
 * `PRAKTOMAT_CHECKER_EXTERNAL_DIR` can be set to a directory on the host system.
 This directory is made available to the checker scripts as `/external`.
+* `PRAKTOMAT_CHECKER_ENABLE_NETWORK=True` enables network in the checker container.

+Safe-docker enforces several restrictions:

+* The checker script finish within 60 seconds.
+(Setting `TEST_TIMEOUT` in local.py der Praktomat-Instanz)
+* The checker script must not use more than 1GB of resident size.
+  (Setting `TEST_MAXMEM`)
+* The checker script must not create files of size greater than 512MB.
+  (Setting `TEST_MAXFILESIZE`)
+* The checker script has an upper limt of 8192 on the number of open files.
+(Setting `TEST_MAXFILENUMBER`)
+* Only files within the current directory are readable.
+* Environment variable `HOME` is set to the directory holding the submission.
+You might change this in the checker script.

 ## How to write a new checker